Welcome to Homeschool FAQs Page 2!

-Unless you live in a state which provides textbooks (for example Pennsylvania) and don’t mind using a secular program, you will be purchasing curriculum.
+Unless you live in a state which provides textbooks (for example Pennsylvania) and want to use a secular program, you will be purchasing curriculum.
 If your budget is limited, you can pray about it, and the Lord will show you a way whether it’s borrowing from friends and the library, purchasing used books, or some other marvelous way.

 Q: How do I teach several children who are all different ages?

 By using the multi-level approach, you can teach several children the same subject.
 Science and history are excellent multi-level courses.
 Teach the lesson to everyone and individualize the written work.
 Gear the activities and oral discussion to each child.
 One advantage of this method is that it exposes the younger children to higher levels of language and thinking skills.

 It might seem that younger children may not understand a more complicated lesson, but you are planting seeds for the future.
 I remember hearing my father tell my older brother about square roots.
 I had no clue about what a square root was, but when I found out about them in my math class, I perked up and paid attention.

 Q: What about science and history in elementary school?